The Catholic storytelling tradition in MJ Lenderman's new album

 But many fans of indie music were already well aware of his work; he plays guitar for the band Wednesday, whose 2023 album "Rat Saw God" made many year-end "best of" lists, and his 2022 album "Boat Songs" was a critical favorite as well.
 (That album, which features songs about Michael Jordan's legendary "flu game" and Dan Marino's regret over being replaced by Tom Brady on Wheaties boxes, showcases Lenderman's ability to write, sharply and wittily, about the stuff guys discuss over a beer or two).

-He was born and raised in Asheville, South Carolina, and many of his songs reflect a profound sense of place.
+He was born and raised in Asheville, North Carolina, and many of his songs reflect a profound sense of place.
 "Manning Fireworks" is his fourth solo album, and while there are highlights to each, they get progressively stronger; the production values go up, the lyrics get sharper and, as he matures, the scope of his subject matter expands.
 Like many young artists, his early work focuses primarily on autobiographical elements, but on "Manning Fireworks" he is crafting songs that in a few short verses and chorus convey an entire story.

 As a songwriter with a strong storytelling bent, he's been likened to Neil Young, David Berman and Will Oldham, but when I listen to "Manning Fireworks," I can't help but think of another beloved singer-songwriter with a penchant for writing regionally-focused, Catholic-tinged songs — Bruce Springsteen.